What is it: Zettai Kareshi (Absolute Boyfriend)

 Synopsis and Context

-Zettai Kareshi, known as Absolute Boyfriend, is a manga series created by Yuu Watase, which has been adapted into anime and drama.
-The story revolves around Riiko Izawa, a young woman who, after a series of heartbreaks, decides to try a new type of relationship.
+Zettai Kareshi, known as Absolute Boyfriend, is a manga series created by Yuu Watase, which has been adapted into an anime and drama.
+The story revolves around Riiko Izawa, a young woman who, after a series of heartbreaks, decides to try a new kind of relationship.
 She ends up acquiring a humanoid robot named Night, designed to be the perfect boyfriend.
-The narrative explores themes such as love, loneliness and the search for happiness in a world where technology can replace human relationships.
-The series stands out for its humor, romance and science fiction elements, attracting both fans of romantic anime and those who enjoy more futuristic stories.
+The narrative explores themes of love, loneliness, and the search for happiness in a world where technology can replace human relationships.
+The series stands out for its humor, romance, and science fiction elements, attracting both fans of romantic anime and those who enjoy more futuristic stories.

 Anime Production